Search properties for sale or to rent in Scotland

 Dates for the diary

-• New Year - Hogmanay is the biggest booze-up in Britain and Edinburgh is no exception to this
+• New Year - Hogmanay is one of the biggest parties in Britain, and Edinburgh is perhaps the best place of all to celebrate

 • Burn's Night - a chance not just to enjoy a haggis for tea but recite poetry to it as Scotland's most famous poet is honoured on January 25th